holgerbrandl/krangl/README.md

 --------

 * Filter, transform, aggregate and reshape tabular data
-* User-friendly and easy-to-learn a data-science API
+* Modern, user-friendly and easy-to-learn a data-science API
-* Functional API inspired by [dplyr](http://dplyr.tidyverse.org/), [pandas](http://pandas.pydata.org/), and Kotlin [stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/index.html)
-* Can read from plain and compressed tsv, csv, or any delimited format with/without header
+* Can read from plain and compressed tsv, csv, or any delimited format with or without header from local or remote
 * Supports grouped operations
 * JDBC support
-* Mix atomic columns (int, double, boolean) with object columns
+* Tables can contain atomic columns (int, double, boolean) as well as object columns
 * Reshape tables
 * Table joins (left, right, semi, inner, outer)
+* Cross tabulation
+* Descriptive statistics (mean, min, max, median,...)
+* Functional API inspired by [dplyr](http://dplyr.tidyverse.org/), [pandas](http://pandas.pydata.org/), and Kotlin [stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/index.html)

 * many more...

+`krangl` is _just_ about data wrangling.
+For data visualization we recommend [`kravis`](https://github.com/holgerbrandl/kravis) which seamlessly integrates with krangl and implements a grammar to build a wide variety of plots.

 Examples